mlgarchery/reviews/README.md

 ### 0.3.5

-- reverting to switching to branch insead of "branch prior to comparison", as the staged changed were kept after the reset.
+- reverting to switching to branch instead of "branch prior to comparison", as the staged changes were kept after the reset.

 ### 0.3.4